 The remainder of the first floor includes the front entrance door and foyer, with a stairwell at the rear of the foyer that ascends to the second floor; a large and expansive living room/dining room space to the west; and a kitchen to the north.
 Along the west wall of the living room/dining room is a series of glass picture windows with a spectacular vista overlooking Honolulu and the 'Ewa portion of O'ahu.
-Without original drawings it is difficult to ascertain the type of windows that were originally in place, however the current configuration of glass picture windows allows for maximum viewing and enjoyment of the Honolulu skyline and the Pacific Ocean from the spacious main dining and entertaining areas of the house.
-Original period features within the foyer and living room/dining room space that remain in good condition are a series of 3 painted, cast iron Classical Roman order Tuscan Columns in the living room/dining room; six hanging Chinese painted glass (eglomise) lanterns; and endemic 'ōhi'a wood plank flooring throughout.
+Without original drawings it is difficult to ascertain the type of windows that were originally in place there, however the current configuration of glass picture windows allows for maximum viewing and enjoyment of the Honolulu skyline and the Pacific Ocean from the spacious main dining and entertaining areas of the house.
+Dutch Colonial Revival homes can also include neo-classical architectural elements.
+Within the living room/dining room space are a series of three painted, cast iron Classical Roman order Tuscan Columns.
 The columns bear the weight of the building's second floor load, their functionality and the simplicity of their smooth sides (a variation of the Greek Doric column) being character-defining features of the house's Dutch Colonial Revival design.
-The Chinese eglomise hanging lanterns (one in the foyer and four in the living room/dining room) and 'ōhi'a wood floors are local vernacular elements that impart the interior with fashionable Hawaiian/Pacific and Asian characteristics of the period.
+Six Chinese painted glass (eglomise) hanging lanterns (one in the foyer and four in the living room/dining room) and endemic 'ōhi'a wood plank flooring throughout the foyer and living room/dining room areas are local vernacular elements that impart the interior with Hawaiian/Pacific and Asian characteristics.